 German Shepherds are active, intelligent dogs that require significant commitment.

 • Grooming: Their thick double coat sheds constantly and "blows" (sheds profusely) twice a year.
-Regular brushing is required for both males and females to manage shedding and prevent mats.
+Read our guide on German Shepherd shedding to learn how to manage the fur.
+Regular brushing is required for both males and females to prevent mats.

-• Health: The breed is prone to certain health issues like hip and elbow dysplasia.
+• Health: The breed is prone to certain GSD health problems like hip and elbow dysplasia.
 Unspayed females are at risk for pyometra (a uterine infection), while unneutered males can have their own reproductive health issues.

 So, after weighing all the factors, should you get a male or a female?
 The final decision depends on your experience, lifestyle, and goals.